The Simple Investor (and 5 big threats)

 Feeling stuck living the same day over and over again.

-And start living the life I truly wanted.
+Daydreaming of the day I'd finally quit and start living the life I truly wanted.

-Having total control of my time.
+And have total control of my time.

 "If you don't find a way to make money while you sleep, you will work until you die."